Mr. Nilsen, Mrs. Lenik, Mrs. Veras, Mrs. Testerman

 - Please encourage your child to read every night!

-- Reading logs should be completed each week and handed in on Fridays.
+- Reading logs should be completed each month and returned on the last day of school of that month.

 - The reading should be a combination of you reading to your child, your child reading out loud to you, and as the year progresses, your child reading silently.